Peratic Phase Transition by Bulk-to-Surface Response: Experimental candidates

-{\it Experimental candidates.---} Although the frustration free Hamiltonian in Eq.~\eqref{eq:classicalHam} has a nice property of being polynomially solvable, it contains high-order interactions, whose corresponding experimental systems are rare.
-We further consider a Hamiltonian with two-body Ising couplings only, \be H_{\rm bulk} = -\sum_{i} \sum_{j>0} { z_{ij} \left [ u_j+ \sum_{m=-M}^M w^{[ij]}_{m} z_{i+m,j-1} \right]}\, , \ee which could describe a broad range of spin systems from Rydberg atomic systems~\cite{2010_Saffman_RMP} and superconducting qubits~\cite{2020_Oliver_ARCMP} to anisotropic spin glasses~\cite{1986_Binder_RMP}.
-Furthermore, it is natural to generalize Eq.~\eqref{eq:frustratedmodel} to quantum systems, by simply promoting the Ising variables $z_{ij}$ to Pauli operators $\hat{z}_{ij}$, and adding a transverse field coupling $\Delta H = \sum_{ij} h_{\rm T} \hat{x}_{ij} $ ($\hat{x}$ the Pauli-x operator) to generate quantum fluctuations.
-These Hamiltonians are no longer frustration free.
-We then study their ground state phase transition by numerically minimizing the energy.
-We find that the BTS responses for the frustrated and frustration-free models are quite similar to each other with a tiny difference barely noticeable (Supplementary Materials).
+Although the frustration free Hamiltonian in Eq.~\eqref{eq:classicalHam} has a nice property of being polynomially solvable, its experimental realization is challenging.
+For experimental realization, we further consider a frustrated Hamiltonian with two-body Ising couplings only, \be H_{\rm bulk} = -\sum_{i} \sum_{j>0} { z_{ij} \left [ u_j+ \sum_{m=-M}^M w^{[ij]}_{m} z_{i+m,j-1} \right]}, \ee which could describe a broad range of spin systems from Rydberg atomic systems~\cite{2010_Saffman_RMP} and superconducting qubits~\cite{2020_Oliver_ARCMP} to anisotropic spin glasses~\cite{1986_Binder_RMP}.
+We study its ground state phase transition by numerically minimizing the energy.
+The results are shown in Fig.~\ref{fig:IsingZX} (a).
+We observe that the BTS responses for the frustrated and frustration-free models are quite similar to each other with a tiny difference barely noticeable.
 The peratic phase transition still preserves in the frustrated model.

-As a specific example, we have considered a system of Rydberg p-wave dressed atoms (Supplementary Materials), whose description closely resembles Eq.~\eqref{eq:frustratedmodel}, and predict this system indeed has a peratic phase transition ({\it Supplementary Fig. S3}).
+The two-body Hamiltonian also allows a natural way to generalize the phase transition to quantum systems, by simply promoting the Ising variables $z_{ij}$ to Pauli operators $\hat{z}_{ij}$, and adding a transverse field coupling $\Delta H = \sum_{ij} h_{\rm T} \hat{x}_{ij} $ ($\hat{x}$ the Pauli-x operator) to generate quantum fluctuations.
+As shown in Fig.~\ref{fig:IsingZX} (b), the peratic phase transition still persists in presence of quantum fluctuations.
+We find quantum effects further stabilize the rigid phase and shift the transition point towards the volatile phase, which is somewhat counterintuitive.
+This can be attributed to that the transverse field couples the degenerate ground states and develops a tendency for gap opening, rendering the bulk more rigid.